Despite popular belief, anyone can learn a foreign language regardless of their age!

 This is why their rates tend to be lower than a teacher working under the ministry of education.
 However, this doesn't mean you can get free German tutorials!

 Their German tutorials tend to be less academic.
 However, this doesn’t mean they’re not effective educators.
 Quite the opposite!
-A lot of people prefer learning how to speak German in a more relaxed language course.
+A lot of people prefer learning how to speak German in a more relaxed course.

 Both students needing academic support and adults wanting to refresh their German knowledge can benefit a lot from these “amateur” tutors.